dxdxdt/rsrca/README.md

 context locks up in the cache update, the amount of traffic getting processed drops and shoots back up again when cache gc takes less time to finish.

-I'm sure `pmtu-attack` can be implemented in the kernel space for efficiency to reduce the resource ratio, but I think the POC is feasible enough.
+I'm sure `rsrca` can be implemented in the kernel space for efficiency to reduce the resource ratio, but I think the POC is feasible enough.

 ## TODO
 - Be sure to block incoming DNS so that the attacker host won't send back ICMP